Skip to navigation Skip to navigation Skip to content

 Event Eco-Responsibility Index

-By implementing these measures for the 2022 edition, the Festival Fierté Montréal has significantly increased its ecoresponsibility index, a self-declaration mandated by the Conseil québécois des événements écoresponsables and the Maison du développement durable to obtain the event ecoresponsibility index.
+By implementing these measures, the Festival Fierté Montréal has significantly increased its ecoresponsibility index, a self-declaration mandated by the Conseil québécois des événements écoresponsables and the Maison du développement durable to obtain the event ecoresponsibility index.

-From 2021 to 2022, the Festival's eco-responsibility index has increased by nearly 15%.
+Since 2021, the Festival's eco-responsibility index has increased by nearly 30%.
 The measures that will be put in place in the future will allow the event to increase its eco-responsibility index.

 Expertise

-As of 2022, with the help of the CQEER, Fierté Montréal has made an initial assessment of the estimated GHG emissions generated during the 2022 edition of its festival.
+Since 2022, with the help of the CQEER, Fierté Montréal has made an initial assessment of the estimated GHG emissions generated during the two last editions of its festival.

 In order to draw up this balance sheet, the following sources of emissions were considered →